 What Is a Universal Money Address (UMA)?

-A Universal Money Address (UMA) is a human-readable payment address- think of it like an email address, but for money.
+A Universal Money Address (UMA) is a human-readable payment address—similar to an email address, but for money.
 You can use your UMA to send or receive payments instantly between UMA-enabled wallets, exchanges, or banks.

 How the UMA Protocol Works

-The UMA protocol is an open-source messaging standard that makes payments interoperable between financial institutions.
-It’s built on the Bitcoin Lightning Network, adding compliance and transaction messaging to enable fast, low-cost, and secure payments.
+The UMA protocol is an open-source messaging standard that enables interoperable payments across financial institutions.
+Built on the Bitcoin Lightning Network, UMA adds compliance and messaging layers to support fast, low-cost, and secure payments.

-Wallets, exchanges, and banks that support UMA can offer real-time payments in multiple currencies to their customers.
+Wallets, exchanges, and banks that support UMA can offer real-time, multi-currency payments to their customers.

 What Is uma.money?

-uma.money is the official web portal where you can create your UMA address and link it to your bank account.
+uma.money is the official web portal where you can create your UMA address and link it to your bank or supported payment account.

 When someone sends a payment to your UMA:

-1. Zero Hash accepts the Bitcoin Lightning payment on your behalf.
+Your assigned regional partner receives the Lightning payment on your behalf.

-2. The payment is automatically converted to USD (or your local currency, where supported).
+The payment is automatically converted into your local currency.

-3. The funds are deposited into your linked bank account in real time.
+Funds are deposited into your linked bank or payment account in real time, depending on available payout rails.

 Why Do I See app.uma.money Instead of link.uma.me?